DataSystemsLab/GeoGraphDB--Neo4j/README.md

 ###Project website

 ### DataSys Lab
-GeoGraphDB is one of the projects under DataSys Lab at Arizona State University.
+GeoSpark is one of the projects under [DataSys Lab](http://www.datasyslab.org/) at Arizona State University.
 The mission of DataSys Lab is designing and developing experimental data management systems (e.g., database systems).